tamarushin/Whiteboard-Challenges/README.md

+Requirements
-Write a function that takes in a numeric array and returns an object literal with three properties:
+Write a function that takes in a numeric array and returns an object literal with two properties:

-the highest value
+the highest value in the array the second highest value in the array
-the lowest value
-the average of all values
+Write at least four tests for this function

+your tests should cover basic (expected) functionality your tests should consider edge cases for your function (ex: will your function still operate on an array of floating point integers?)